cjpy4/PennyWise/README.md

 # PennyWise
 Wisdom with few pennies brings wisdom with many dollars.

+# Go Setup Basics

+## Installation
+- Follow the official docs to install for your machine.
+[Go Installation](https://golang.org/doc/install)

+## Environment Setup
+- When creating a new project, run `Go mod init <module_name>` to initialize a new module.
+Usually the name of your project works here.
+- Then you can install Packages using `go get <package_name>`.

 # Features:
 - csv import for transactions
 - login page